 “What’s your role in impacting public policy and making change?”

 We are interested in learning more about you and what you would bring to the group.
 Our goal is to form a cohort of 25 people representing a diversity of perspectives, backgrounds, and geographies.
-Those who will be participating in the cohort will be asked to pay the program fee at that time.
-The application period for the 2018/19 cohort is closed.
-Please check back in the summer of 2019 to apply for our next cohort.
+Those selected to participate in the cohort will be asked to pay the program fee after they have been notified that they have been selected.